Harvest Fair was born out of the need to take action to achieve gender equality in Australia.

 Amy Orange – Founder and Director

-Amy was the proud 2017 winner of the Women in Innovation SA Award for the category of Women’s Initiative in Business for Harvest Fair.
+Amy was the proud 2017 winner of the Women in Innovation SA Award in the category of Women’s Initiative in Business for Harvest Fair, and was also recently recognised as one of the InDaily Top 40 Under 40 business leaders in South Australia.

 Feel free to connect with Amy on LinkedIn